kubernetes/autoscaler/cluster-autoscaler/cloudprovider/azure/README.md

 kubectl create -f cluster-autoscaler-vmss.yaml
 ```

-To run a cluster autoscaler pod on a master node, the deployment should tolerate the `master` taint, and `nodeSelector` should be used to schedule pods.
-Use [cluster-autoscaler-vmss-master.yaml](examples/cluster-autoscaler-vmss-master.yaml) in this case.
+To run a cluster autoscaler pod on a control plane node, the deployment should tolerate the `master` taint, and `nodeSelector` should be used to schedule pods.
+Use [cluster-autoscaler-vmss-control-plane.yaml](examples/cluster-autoscaler-vmss-control-plane.yaml) in this case.

 To run a cluster autoscaler pod with Azure managed service identity (MSI), use [cluster-autoscaler-vmss-msi.yaml](examples/cluster-autoscaler-vmss-msi.yaml) instead.